-3. Computing the PIA.
-The formula used to compute the PIA from AIME is weighted to provide a higher PIAto-AIME ratio for workers with comparatively low earnings.
+- 3. Computing the PIA.
+The computation involves several steps.
+The first step uses a formula that is weighted to provide a higher PIA-to-AIME ratio for workers with comparatively low earnings.
 The formula applies declining percentage conversion rates to three AIME brackets.
-For workers who reach age 62, become disabled, or die in 2010, the formula provides a PIA equal to the sum of

-90 percent of the first \$761 of AIME, plus

-32 percent of the next \$3,825 of AIME, plus

-15 percent of AIME over \$4,586.
+For workers who reach age 62, become disabled, or die in 2021, the result of the formula is the sum of - 90 percent of the first \$996 of AIME, plus - 32 percent of the next \$5,006 of AIME, plus - 15 percent of AIME over \$6,002.

-The PIA is increased by cost-of-living adjustments (COLAs) beginning with the first year of eligibility.
-The COLA for 2010 took effect in December 2009.
+This computation is then increased by cost-of-living adjustments (COLAs) beginning with the payment for December of the first year of eligibility, which the beneficiary receives in January of the following year.
+The COLA for 2021 took effect in December 2020.

 Table 2.A11 shows the PIA formula and first applicable COLA for workers first eligible in 1979 or later.
 The dollar amounts defining the AIME brackets are referred to as bend points.
-These bend points (as described in Table 2.A11) are updated automatically each year in proportion to increases in the national average wage level.
+Bend points (shown in Table 2.A11) are updated automatically each year in proportion to increases in the national average wage level.
 This automatic adjustment ensures that benefit levels for successive generations of eligible workers will keep up with rising earnings levels, thereby assuring consistent rates of earnings replacement from one generation of beneficiaries to the next.

-The PIA formula applicable to a worker depends on the year of eligibility (or death) rather than on the year benefits are first received.
+The bend points applicable to a worker depend on the year of eligibility (or death) rather than on the year benefits are first received.
 The year of eligibility for retirement benefits is the year the worker attains age 62.
-For workers born in 1944, the 2006 formula is used and the PIA is increased by COLAs beginning with the one taking effect in December 2006.
-Subsequent recomputations of the worker's benefit, including additional earnings not originally considered, delayed retirement credits, or additional COLA increases, all refer to the basic computation that originally applied on the basis of the year of eligibility.
-The FRA for workers born in 1944 is 66 years.
+Thus, the formula for workers born in 1958 uses the 2020 bend points and the result is increased by annual COLAs beginning with the one taking effect in December 2020.
+Subsequent recomputations of the worker's benefit, including additional earnings not originally considered, delayed retirement credits, or additional COLA increases, all refer to the computation of the formula that originally applied on the basis of the year of eligibility.
+The FRA for workers born in 1958 is 66 years and 8 months.